SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > Even more sinister than a prize won in a devil's hard bargain is a gift freely given by a devil.
 The advantages of such a gift are conditional, lasting only until the devil revokes it at some inconvenient time.
 >
-> The following are samples of the wonders that a devil can offer-to only the most discriminating customers, of course.
+> The following are samples of the wonders that a devil can offer—to only the most discriminating customers, of course.
 A devil might only have two or three of these items available for trade, but others (such as an archdevil's wing) can be won by force.
 See *Draw Steel: Heroes* for more information about how these items can be used by heroes.
 >
 > **Components:** An archdevil's wing, archdevil's blood, soul chalk, a wide selection of true names
 >